godiclee/Dsnp-Fraig/README.md

 5. Simulate boolean logic to group potentially equivalent gates into functionally equivalent candidate (FEC) pair.
 6. Use a boolean satisfiability solver to formally prove or disprove FEC pair and merge equivalent gates.

-For Implementation Details, please refer to REPORT.pdf (written in English)
+For Implementation Details, please refer to report.pdf (written in English)

 For specification and detailed instructions, please refer to spec.pdf (from the course)